jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

-# HeroesOfTheStorm_TryMode2.0
+# Heroes Of The Storm - TryMode 2.0
-A modified Try Mode Map for Heroes of the Stoem to create a better experience for **Heroes of the Storm - Try mode**.
+A modified Try Mode Map for Heroes of the Storm to create a better experience for **Heroes of the Storm - Try mode**.

 ![I believe, I can fly.
 I believe, I can touch the sky.](https://thumbs.gfycat.com/AntiqueFrighteningComet-size_restricted.gif)